What is an RRSP? (2024)

 Although the RRSP enjoys tax-free growth for as long as the funds stay within it, there is tax payable when money is drawn out.
 How much tax depends on the circumstances of the withdrawal, which we’ll look at below.

-Funds can be withdrawn at any time, although this isn’t advisable if it can be avoided as there are tax consequences.
+You may withdraw from an RRSP at any time, although this isn’t advisable if it can be avoided as there are tax consequences.
 The normal way for an RRSP to provide income at retirement is via a Registered Retirement Income Fund (RRIF) or annuity.
 At the time you start drawing income the funds in the RRSP must either be withdrawn or transferred to one of these options.

 You can start drawing a pension at any time, but the latest is the end of the calendar year in which you reach age 71.

-When to convert an RRSP to an RRIF
+When to convert an RRSP to an RRIF?

 We’ve already mentioned that money can be withdrawn from an RRSP at any time, so when do you have to convert an RRSP to a registered retirement income fund, or RRIF?